avivyossef29/Crypto-Project/POODLE/readme.md

 ## Introduction

 This repository is a capture the flag type of game.
-You are an experienced hecker and you managed to preform a Man-in-the-Middle attack on an unsuspecting victim.
+You are an experienced hacker and you managed to perform a Man-in-the-Middle attack on an unsuspecting victim.
 You are now in the middle of the session between the victim and a site holding his private data (let's say a bank or something).
-You have the ability to force the victim to send api calls the site, modify them before they are sent and veiw the responses.
+You have the ability to force the victim to send api calls the site, modify them before they are sent and view the responses.
 Your mission is to find the session cookie that the victim holds which lets him access all his information.

-## Backgrond
+## Background

 The POODLE vulnerability (which stands for "Padding Oracle On Downgraded Legacy Encryption") was disclosed by Google on October 14, 2014.
-It targeted the SSL 3.0 protocol which was released back in 1996 and waws still used up until 2015 when it was officially deprecated.
+It targeted the SSL 3.0 protocol which was released back in 1996 and was still used up until 2015 when it was officially deprecated.
 The POODLE attack itself had many steps including a MITM, injecting a script to the user and even downgrading the security protocol to SSL 3.0 if the server already used later versions of TLS.
 This challenge only focuses on the cryptographic vulnerability of the protocol itself.

 ## Instructions

 This project has a server folder and aclient folder.
 As the attacker you are allowed to only write code in the *attacker.py* file in the client folder.
 Feel free to view all other folders it will help you understand how this challenge works.
-Below is an explnation of each file and APIs:
+Below is an explanation of each file and APIs:

 ### ssl3.py

 This is a module file created for the project that holds all the encryption functions used.
-It can help you see what is the proccess of the encryption and decryption of the messages.
-Here are some immportant notes:
+It can help you see what is the process of the encryption and decryption of the messages.
+Here are some important notes:
 - The module uses AES-CBC with **block size 16** for encryption and for generating MACs.

 - The padding used sets the last byte of the padding as it's length and all other bytes are ignored (they are random or just the same byte repeated).

 - When the server or user wish to encrypt their request they will first generate a MAC and append it to the request.
 Then all of that is padded and encrypted and then sent.

 - When a request is being decrypted the logic is applied in reverse order.
 It is decrypted and the padding is removed (based on the last byte).
 Then the MAC is verified.
-If there were no errors with the padding or the MAC verification then the request is successfuly recieved.
+If there were no errors with the padding or the MAC verification then the request is successfully received.

 ### server.py

 This is the server that communicates with the victim.
 It holds the secret cookie along with the user and each request is verified to have the cookie.
 Requests that have wrong cookie are rejected.
-It has a set of keys and IVs (initiation vector) for the mac and the encryption.
+It has a set of keys and IVs (initialization vector) for the mac and the encryption.
 These are refreshed everytime a request is rejected (to simulate a connection drop in the SSL session).
-The endpoints in the server are not so immortant since all your interaction goes through the victim api.
+The endpoints in the server are not so important since all your interaction goes through the victim api.

 ### victim.py